First Time Guests

 We invite you to enjoy drinks and light snacks before the show in the Grand Lobby or Upper Lobby.

 The ambient temperature at the Niswonger is held between 70-74 degrees.
 This is affected by lobby doors and the number of warm bodies in the environment.
 At the very least, a warm jacket is recommended or a heavy coat when colder temperatures set in.
-As a matter of convenience, we offer a Coat Check for coats and umbrellas in the Grand Lobby for $1 per item.
+As a matter of convenience, we offer a Coat Check for coats and umbrellas in the Grand Lobby complementary for all guests.

 Most shows usually last two to three hours, and many have an intermission including almost all Broadway shows.
 Any exception to this show length will be mentioned in the event description page.